 When hail falls and “impacts” the roof (along with all other surfaces exposed to the sky), there is potential for the hail to damage the shingles, possibly resulting in shortened roof service life.
 Due to the efforts of the insurance industry in cooperation with asphalt roofing professionals, tests have been developed that can assess whether certain singles have more resistance or less resistance to simulated hail impacts.
 If homeowners select shingles that have passed more stringent simulated hail impact tests, they may be entitled to rebates or discounts in their homeowner’s insurance policy.
 IKO has been manufacturing such impact-resistance rated shingles for many years in response to consumer demands.
-As a contractor, if your market area is in a region that experiences frequent hail storms, consider offering IKO’s Nordic IR shingles.
-The Class 4 Impact Resistance Rating which IKO is pleased to present for the sole purpose of enabling homeowners to obtain a discount on their home insurance premiums, if available in their area, may be a desirable feature to a homeowner in that region.
-This rating is not to be construed as any type of express or implied warranty or guarantee of the impact resistance performance of this shingle by the manufacturer, supplier or installer.
+As a contractor, if your market area is in a region that experiences frequent hail storms, consider offering IKO’s Nordic shingles.
+This impact rating is solely for the purpose of enabling residential property owners to obtain a reduction in their residential insurance premium, if available.
+It is not to be construed as any type of express or implied warranty or guarantee of the impact performance against hail, of this shingle by the manufacturer, supplier or installer.
 Damage from hail is not covered under the limited warranty.
 For further details concerning the FM 4473 standards, visit the FM Approvals website.